Use spot instances to save costs on large model fine-tuning

 EOF

-# Grant the executable permissions.
+# Grant executable permissions

 chmod +x /root/train.sh

-Verify if the script runs correctly
+Test if the script runs correctly

 ./train.sh

-# Create a log storage directory.
+# Create log storage directory

 mkdir -p /root/train-service-log

-# Write a service configuration file.
+# Write the Service configuration file

 cat <<EOF > /etc/systemd/system/train.service